yoyoberenguer/MagicSpriteSheet/README.md

 ### Installation
 ```
-Download the executable file and run the installer
+Download the executable file and run the installer (click on the tag version)
-Current version is 1.0 - alpha
+New release v1.0.0-alpha
 ```

 ![alt text](https://github.com/yoyoberenguer/MagicSpriteSheet/blob/main/Capture.PNG)